zoujoey/ROS2_UWBPoseTracker/README.md

    - The node will listen to the UWB data stream and publish relevant information to the `/Wifi/Channel_Three` topic.

 These nodes enable user to track and visualize UWB device positions and distances to anchors in real-time. user can use the published data for various localization and tracking applications within userr ROS2 environment.
+## Contributors/Credits

+The ROS2_ViconDroneCtrl package is developed by Joey Zou with support from ASRL (Autonomous Space Robotics Laboratory)